Search

 • Maintain internal record-keeping systems.

-• May operate forklift, hand truck or other equipment to load, unload, transport and store goods.
+• May operate a forklift, hand truck or other equipment to load, unload, transport, and store goods.

-• Know safe storage and handling procedures for various chemicals and materials.
+• Know safe storage and handling procedures for various products.

-• Know proper shipping procedures for transportation of dangerous goods.
+• Know proper shipping procedures for the transportation of dangerous goods, if needed.

-What are some health and safety hazards associated with being a shipper/receiver?
+What are some health and safety hazards associated with being a shipper and receiver?

 Back to top